Chartability/POUR-CAF/README.md

 _This heuristic is based on research_.

-The user should be able to adjust the type or presentation of difficult or complex charts into more accessible alternatives that still accomplish the same analytical task.
+__Description__: The user should be able to adjust the type or presentation of difficult or complex charts into more accessible alternatives that still accomplish the same analytical task.

 __Cited research__: [https://dl.acm.org/doi/pdf/10.1145/3411764.3445743](https://dl.acm.org/doi/pdf/10.1145/3411764.3445743)